youssefHosni/Data-Science-Interview-Questions-Answers/Probability Interview Questions & Answers for Data Scientists.md

 Probability of no plane in 5 mins interval=0.85 Probability of seeing at least one plane in 30 mins=1 - Probability of not seeing any plane in 30 minutes =1-(0.85)^6 = 0.6228

+### Q12: Say you are given an unfair coin, with an unknown bias towards heads or tails.
+How can you generate fair odds using this coin? ###

+Answer: